 You’re ready to take the leap and start a business.
 Congratulations!
 Making that decision might feel risky, but it’s a good thing.

-In fact, 74% of small and medium business owners are willing to take big risks to ensure they succeed.
-“Fortune,” as the saying goes, “favours the bold.”
+In fact, 74% of small and medium business owners are willing to take big risks to ensure to succeed.
+“Fortune,” as the saying goes, “favors the bold.”

 Still, you should also consider …